rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 ’connect automatically' has been marked or not.

 **Disconnect**
 Closes the connection.
-If ’connect automatically’is marked, a connection attempt will be performed within the stated interval.
+If *connect automatically* is marked, a connection attempt will be performed within the stated interval.